cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     reproduced correctly.

 -   On rare ocassions installing files or changing the hotsync name can catch PalmOS on the wrong foot and crash the emulator.
-In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.

 -   Tungsten W, i705, PEG-T650C and PEG-NR70 cannot enter and exit sleep correctly,
     and the corresponding functionality has been disabled.